garden-io/garden/docs/using-garden/variables-and-templating.md

 * Unary: `!` (negation), `typeof` (returns the type of the following value as a string, e.g. `"boolean"` or `"number"`)
 * Relational: `contains` (to see if an array contains a value, an object contains a key, or a string contains a substring)
 * Arrays: `+`
+* Strings: `+`

-The arithmetic and numeric comparison operators can only be used for numeric literals and keys that resolve to numbers, except the `+` operator which can be used to concatenate two array references.
+The arithmetic and numeric comparison operators can only be used for numeric literals and keys that resolve to numbers, except the `+` operator which can be used to concatenate two strings or array references.
 The equality and logical operators work with any term (but be warned that arrays and complex objects aren't currently compared in-depth).

 Clauses are evaluated in standard precedence order, but you can also use parentheses to control evaluation order (e.g. `${(1 + 2) * (3 + 4)}` evaluates to 21).